 When on the road you are traveling, often into unfamiliar places.
 Places that may not have your cat’s favorite food or litter.
 Stock up with as much as you are able to carry.
 We’ve lived on the road and understand that space is at a premium.
 Just do your best.
 Build a small cat first aid kit, keep vet records on hand.
 Keep emergency contact information updated.

 Every travel cat (and stay-at-home cat) should have a Thunder Shirt.
-This is a wrap-around “jacket”, elasticized with velcro fasteners, that calms your cat.
+This is a wrap-around “jacket”, elasticized with velcro fasteners, that calms your kitty.
+This gear is essential when considering how to travel with a cat safely.

 They are great for dogs as well.
 It is the difference between your pet quaking under the bed, and being able to sit the storm out with you.
 Your cat will probably walk with a curious gait when adorned in the Thunder Shirt, but that will be a lot less stressed.